PGScatalog/pgsc_calc/docs/how-to/cache.rst

 `work` directory and is more often used for restarting the pipeline when a specific step has failed (e.g. for exceeding memory limits).

+.. warning:: Always use a new cache directory for different samplesets, as redundant names may clash across runs.